The 2017 Summer Arts Institute Application is Open!

 - A school transcript or grade report – Unofficial transcripts and copies are acceptable.
 Provide at least two years' worth of grades.
 Allowed file types: PDF, JPG, TIF, GIF, and PNG.
 If you have multiple transcripts, combine them into a single file for upload, with your most recent transcript first.

-- Teacher recommendation – On the Online Application, you will be able to request a recommendation from one or more teachers qualified to comment on your performance and ability in subject area(s) related to Summer Arts Institute courses you are applying for.
+- Teacher recommendation – On the Online Application, you will be able to request a recommendation from one or more teachers qualified to comment on your performance and ability in subject area(s) related to the Summer Arts Institute courses for which you are applying.
 You may submit more than one recommendation form request.
 Required information: teacher’s full name, school name, subjects taught, email address, phone number, and the application deadline for each recommendation request.

 - Your course preferences – Be sure to review all the course descriptions before making your final course selections.
-You can apply to one or more courses offered.
+You can apply to one or more courses offered, but should only apply to courses you are interested in attending.

-- Your responses to a number of short-answer questions about your interests in the program, the courses to which you are applying, and your motivations for participating in the Summer Arts Institute.
+- Your responses to short-answer questions about your interests in the program, the courses to which you are applying, and your motivations for participating in the Summer Arts Institute.

 Students who wish to be considered for financial aid must fill out and submit the Financial Aid Application and supporting documentation along with their complete application for admission to the program.
 Only complete Financial Aid applications will be considered for aid.